• Skip to primary navigation

 Tip #4: Keep Healthy Snacks In Your Daypack

-When visiting a new destination, don’t you want to see it all?
-Jam-packed itineraries leave little time to find healthy snack options.
-So you don’t turn to the junk food sold nearby tourist attractions, make sure you’ve packed healthy snacks in your daypack.
-Foods high in fiber — like a handful of trail mix of nuts and dried fruit — are best.
+So you don’t turn to the junk food sold near tourist attractions, make sure you’ve packed healthy snacks in your daypack.
+Foods high in fiber, such as a handful of a trail mix of nuts and dried fruit, are best.
 Apples, pears, and fruits with peels are also easily portable for healthy snacking on the go!

 Washington apple at Pike Place Market in Seattle